How to stop spam text messages: Prevent, block and report

 Are spam text messages really dangerous?

-How can I tell if a text is spam?
+How can I tell if a text is a scam?

 How to stop receiving so many spam texts